google/WebFundamentals/src/content/en/updates/posts/2014/01/Web-apps-that-talk-Introduction-to-the-Speech-Synthesis-API.markdown

 ## Browser Support

 Chrome 33 has full support for the Web Speech API, while Safari for iOS7 has partial support.
+Note that Chrome has to be online for the speech synthesis to work.

 ### Feature detection